Most individuals, including minor children, need to pay a non-refundable, non-transferrable visa application fee.

 Log into your profile and print the CGI reference number.

-You can visit any of the thousands of Smart Counters located in hundreds of China CITIC Bank branches in mainland China.
+You can visit any of the thousands of Smart Counters located in the hundreds of China CITIC Bank branches in mainland China.

 You can make a payment at a smart counter with any China Union Pay Debit Card.